How to Test if Your Data is Up To Date on Your Tableau Dashboard?

 Complex dynamic data validations using Excel-like formulas on the underlying data (i.e. [Net Sales Value] * (1 + [VAT]) = [Gross Sales Value]; do the calculated fields in the workbook work as expected?)

-To check if the today’s data is on the dashboard we will use the following formula: [DAY(Effective Date)] = TODAY().
-Kinesis CI will download the underlying data from the specified worksheet and will evaluate this formula in each row.
-If it doesn’t find any row where the formula is TRUE than today’s data is not on the dashboard and the test will fail.
+To check if today’s data is on the dashboard we will use the following formula: [DAY(Effective Date)] = TODAY().
+Kinesis-CI will download the underlying data from the specified worksheet and will evaluate this formula in each row.
+If it doesn’t find any row where the formula is TRUE then today’s data is not on the dashboard and the test will fail.

-The test passed, that means everything is as expected and today’s data is available on the dashboard.
+The test passed, which means everything is as expected and today’s data is available on the dashboard.
 You can see this in the console and in the generated HTML report as well.
-Kinesis saves the underlying raw data too as an artifact ( eval-formulas-YYYY-MM-DD_HHMMSS) in case if you want to double check row by row what data was under the worksheet at test run time.
+Kinesis saves the underlying raw data too as an artifact ( eval-formulas-YYYY-MM-DD_HHMMSS) in case you want to double-check row by row what data was under the worksheet at test run time.

-Once you are happy with the data validations you will want to run it automatically, for example every morning at 8:00 am.
-You can Schedule Test Runs from Windows Task Scheduler, Cron or you can trigger it from CI tools like Jenkins, Bamboo, etc. Also, if you want to inform people in your organization if something is wrong with data you can use the Kinesis CI Built-In Integrations that will send messages to E-mail, Slack, Rollbar, or other third party applications.
+Once you are happy with the data validations you will want to run it automatically, for example, every morning at 8 am.
+You can Schedule Test Runs from Windows Task Scheduler, Cron or you can trigger it from CI tools like Jenkins, Bamboo, etc. Also, if you want to inform people in your organization if something is wrong with the data, you can use the Kinesis CI built-in integrations that will send messages via e-mail, Slack, Rollbar, or other third-party applications.